Proton Therapy for Prostate Cancer

 Each year in the U.S., more than 200,000 men are diagnosed with prostate cancer.
 Every one of these men is unique, with different disease profiles, ages, health backgrounds—and personal objectives for how their cancer treatment should impact their lives.

-For many men with prostate cancer—those whose cancer is least likely to progress—this disease can potentially be addressed with active surveillance.
-For many others with localized cancers, a number of different treatments can be effective options: open prostatectomy, robotic-assisted prostatectomy, conventional radiotherapy, brachytherapy—and now proton therapy.
+For many men with prostate cancer—those whose cancer is least likely to progress—this disease can potentially be addressed with active surveillance or watchful waiting.
+For many others with localized cancers, a number of different treatments can be effective options: open prostatectomy, laparoscopic robot-assisted prostatectomy, conventional radiotherapy, brachytherapy—and now proton therapy.

 The Benefits of Proton Therapy for Prostate Cancer